When to appeal

-You need to submit an appeal within 40 days of the date of issue of the notice of assessment.
+Appeals must be received within 40 days of the date of issue of the notice of assessment and must include:

-As well as including the reason(s) for your appeal, you must also state how much you think the tax should be.
-This should be as accurate as possible.
-A 10% surcharge will be imposed on any underpaid tax when the assessment is finalised.
+The payment recommendation should be as accurate as possible.
+A 10% surcharge will be imposed on any underpaid tax that wasn't paid by the surcharge deadline when the assessment is finalised.

 If you pay too much, a non-taxable supplement will be added to any repayment when the tax bill is finalised.